-Is The Perfect Storm a True Story?
+The Perfect Storm: Is the Movie Based on a True Story?

 Wolfgang Peterson’s biographical disaster drama, ‘The Perfect Storm’ (2000), is a visually dazzling depiction of man’s courage versus nature’s wrath.
 The movie stars George Clooney, Mark Wahlberg, John Hawkes, William Fichtner, Michael Ironside, John C. Reilly, Diane Lane, Karen Allen, and Mary Elizabeth Mastrantonio.